DES157/winter2017/GitHubPages.md

 GitHub Pages
 ============

 These steps should get your web page hosted on GitHub Pages.
 But before you do you should set up Git as described [here](GitBasics)

 1. Make sure all of your files are in a folder (e.g. named `ex1`).

     From Terminal (OS X) or Git Bash (Windows) change to that directory:

-    ```
+    ```bash
     cd path/to/ex1
     ```

+   Note: you will need to replace `path/to/ex1` with the actual path to the directory containing your files.
+E.g. `cd ~/Desktop/ex1` if the directory is on your desktop.

 2. As demonstrated in class, create a new repository on GitHub by following the instructions on [Creating a new repository](https://help.github.com/articles/creating-a-new-repository/).
 Make repository _public_ and do not choose any of the other options.

 3. Follow instructions on [Adding an existing project to GitHub using the command line](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/).